Map

 The Avonni Map Component shows a map of a specific place.
 It can help you get a sense of location or get directions.
 You can zoom in, move around, and put markers on the map.
 It's also fully customizable to fit your needs.

-You value a familiar user experience: Users are likely already comfortable with Google Maps, minimizing the learning curve.
+Familiar user experience: Your users are likely already comfortable with Google Maps, so they can jump right in without a learning curve.

-Your mapping needs are relatively straightforward and don't involve many markers.
-Google Maps is a great fit for these needs, as it can easily handle standard mapping tasks.
+Simple mapping needs: If your mapping needs are relatively straightforward and don't display many markers, Google Maps is a great fit.
+It can easily handle standard mapping tasks.

 Please note that a maximum of 100 markers can be shown on the map simultaneously when using Google Maps.